Some grocery weeks are normal. Others are clearly tighter.

-- Keep meals filling enough to reduce extra snack spending
+- keep meals filling enough to avoid snack spending

 Choose overlap over variety